 • Incident Management Part 2: Procedures and planning for Community Emergency Volunteers (delivered by Groundwork)

 Each group can then choose additional training modules to suit their needs, focused on topics such as flooding, snow, utilities failure and major incidents.
 Take a look at the Resources page to find out more about the training modules on offer.

-	We can also work with our partners to organise and run local community awareness raising events, helping community members to understand the potential risks and impacts of flooding and other emergencies, and how to become better prepared for this.
-These can be tailored to different audiences, from school children through to Parish Councillors or local businesses, and can be a useful precursor to the in depth training and support.
-It can also be a good way of generating more interest in a community emergency / flood volunteer group, for example if there is a need to recruit more members.
+Additionally, we can work with our partners to organise and run local community awareness raising events, helping community members to understand the potential risks and impacts of flooding and other emergencies, and how to become better prepared.
+These can be tailored to different audiences from school children to Parish Councillors or local businesses and can be a useful precursor to in-depth training and support.
+This can also be a good way of generating more interest in a community emergency / flood volunteer group, for example, if there is a need to recruit more members.

 Further support and advice can also be provided on the following areas as required:

 • Writing, updating or exercising an emergency plan

 • Communicating activities and achievements to a wider audience